Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Experiments

-\newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} \textbf{Results} Table \ref{maintable} shows the RMSE and ESE of predictions on the original and four transformed test sets by the non-equivariant \texttt{ResNet(Unet)} and four \texttt{Equ-ResNets(Unets)}. \texttt{Augm} is \texttt{ResNet(Unet)} trained on the augmented training set with additional samples with random transformations applied from the relevant symmetry group.
+\textbf{Prediction Performance.}\ Table \ref{maintable} shows the prediction RMSE and ESE on the original and four transformed test sets by the non-equivariant \texttt{ResNet(Unet)} and four \texttt{Equ-ResNets(Unets)}. \texttt{Augm} is \texttt{ResNet(Unet)} trained on the augmented training set with additional samples with random transformations applied from the relevant symmetry group.
+The augmented training set contains additional transformed samples and is three times the size of the original training set.
 Each column contains the prediction errors by the non-equivariant and equivariant models on each test set.
-On the original test set, all models have similar RMSE, yet the equivariant ones have lower energy spectrum errors.
-This demonstrates that incorporating symmetries into convolutional layers preserves the representation powers of CNNs and even improves models' physical consistency.
+On the original test set, all models have similar RMSE, yet the equivariant models have lower ESE.
+This demonstrates that incorporating symmetries preserves the representation powers of CNNs and even improves models' physical consistency.

 On the transformed test sets, we can see that \texttt{ResNet(Unet)} fails, while \texttt{Equ-ResNets(Unets)} performs even much better than \texttt{Augm-ResNets(Unets)}.
 This demonstrates the value of equivariant models over data augmentation for improving generalization.

-Figure \ref{vel_u} shows the ground truth and the predicted velocity fields at time step $1$ ,$5$ and $10$ by the \texttt{ResNet} and four \texttt{Equ-ResNets} on the four transformed test samples.
-We want to evaluate models' generalization ability with respect to the extent of distributional shift.
-We created additional test sets with different scale factors from $\frac{1}{5}$ to 1.
-Figure \ref{ocean_resnet} shows \texttt{ResNet} and \texttt{Scale Equ-ResNet} prediction RMSEs (left) and ESEs (right) on the test sets upscaled by different factors.
-We observed that \texttt{Scale Equ-ResNet} is very robust across various scaling factors while \texttt{ResNet} does not generalize.
+Figure \ref{vel_u} shows the ground truth and the predicted velocity fields at time step $1$, $5$ and $10$ by the \texttt{ResNet} and four \texttt{Equ-ResNets} on the four transformed test samples.

+\paragraph{Generalization.} In order to evaluate models' generalization ability with respect to the extent of distributional shift, we created additional test sets with different scale factors from $\frac{1}{5}$ to 1.
+Figure \ref{ocean_resnet} shows \texttt{ResNet} and \texttt{Equ$_{\text{Scal}}$-ResNet} prediction RMSEs (left) and ESEs (right) on the test sets upscaled by different factors.
+We observed that \texttt{Equ$_{\text{Scal}}$-ResNet} is very robust across various scaling factors while \texttt{ResNet} does not generalize.